Fernando-LRz/myTasks-backend/README.md

 # myTasks-backend
-Simple to-do list built with the MERN stack.
+Backend of a to-do list web app built with the MERN stack.

 ## Features
  * Create account